-Fertilization: Apply a slow-release fertilizer once a year in early spring before new growth emerges.
-Follow up with a deep watering to allow the fertilizer to penetrate into the roots.
+3. Fertilizing: Apply a slow-release fertilizer once a year in early spring, before new growth emerges.
+Follow up by watering the surrounding soil to allow the fertilizer to penetrate into the roots.
 Be sure to follow the application instructions on the fertilizer.

-Pruning: Minimal pruning is needed for these plants.
-Any diseased or broken branches can be pruned back in spring before new growth begins.
+4. Pruning: Minimal pruning is needed for these plants.
+Any broken branches can be pruned back in spring before new growth begins.